Wei060296/COEN-140/README.md

 Lab 7: Implement spam classification using Logistic Regression

 Lab 8: Use K-Means Clustering on the MNIST dataset, which is a dataset of 28 × 28 images of hand-written digits

+Lab 9: Plot the 2000 MNIST digit images in Lab 8 to the 2 and 3 dimensional spaces respectively after applying PCA